Securing the Unseen: Non-Human Identity Provisioning and Deprovisioning Strategies

 To implement effective NHI deprovisioning, consider the following steps:

 - Identify Obsolete NHIs: Regularly scan your environment to identify NHIs that are no longer in use or associated with active applications or services.
+This scanning can be done through various methods:

 - Automate the Process: Implement automated workflows to disable or remove NHIs based on pre-defined criteria, such as inactivity periods or application decommissioning.